penumbra-zone/web/docs/adrs/006-web-apis.md

 If you're developing a dapp using penumbra, you should likely:

-- gate penumbra features, if no providers are installed
 - display a button to initiate connection, if no providers are connected
 - display a modal choice, if multiple providers are present
+- gate penumbra features, if no providers are installed

-When you've selected a provider, you can provide its origin URI to `createPenumbraClient` or `new PenumbraClient`.
+When you've selected a provider, you can provide its origin URI to `createPenumbraClient`, or `new PenumbraClient`.
 This will create a client attached to that provider, and you can then:

 - request permission to connect and create an active connection with `connect`
 - access the provider's services with `service` and a `ServiceType` parameter
 - release your permissions with `disconnect`

+As an alternative, you can create an unconfigured client with empty state by calling `createPenumbraClient` with no arguments and then provide the origin URI to the `connect` method.

 ### Static features